brandonhenricks/XperienceCommunity.AspNetCore.HealthChecks/README.md

 ### Azure Search Task Health Check

 The `AzureSearchTaskHealthCheck` is a health check implementation that checks the Azure Search Task for any errors.

+### Email Health Check

+The `EmailHealthCheck` class is an implementation of the `IHealthCheck` interface.
+It is used to perform a health check on the email service in the application.

 ### EventLogHealthCheck